emerone/HotelHouse/README.md

 ## Description

-Expemple of responsive Web-app for a hotel with custom menu, modal system for interactivities.
+Expemple of responsive Web-app for a hotel with an exotic menubar and a modal system for interactivities.

 ## Getting Started

 ### Dependencies

-* A conextion is requir to execute the load the font and images.
+* Some fonts are stocked on an online server as well as the good map part.

 ### Installing